 We arrived in our room.
 I changed into a hospital gown and was checked.
 I was 5cm dilated.

 The next couple of hours are little fuzzy.
 I opted to labor on the birth ball majority of the time with Charles sitting in front of me coaching me through contractions.
 I can remember looking at the clock thinking how quickly time was moving.
-I would focus on pictures on the wall when contractions became intense or think about all the places we wanted to travel with Trace or words that I knew would push me through the pain.
+I would focus on pictures on the wall when contractions became intense or think about all the places we wanted to travel with Trace or stories we would share with him.
+I went for words and thoughts that I knew would push me through the pain.
 Nausea and vomiting set in at one point.
 I can remember my legs beginning to tense up and shake.
 With all the information I read prior to delivery, I knew I needed to relax to keep labor progressing.

 My goal with labor and delivery was to see if I could deliver naturally.
 However, I was open at any point to receive an epidural if I needed it.
 With photographing births, I have witnessed mamas endure very intense pain.
 I learned from my birth photography experiences to be open to changes in labor and delivery expectations.
 You may go into labor thinking you can do one thing (like deliver naturally), but after hours of enduring pain you may change your mind.
 With my labor experience, I could feel my body becoming very tense.
 I turned to Charles and asked him to let the nurse know I wanted an epidural.